Project Configurations for Android πŸ› οΈ

 Phrase Unmentioned Key

-6. Click Delete button:
+6. Click the Delete button:

 Phrase Delete Key